Apple silicon

-Apple silicon is a series of system on a chip (SoC) and system in a package (SiP) processors designed by Apple Inc., mainly using the ARM architecture.
-They are used in nearly all of the company's devices including Mac, iPhone, iPad, Apple TV, Apple Watch, AirPods, AirTag, HomePod, and Apple Vision Pro.
+Apple silicon is a series of system on a chip (SoC) and system in a package (SiP) designs by Apple Inc., primarily using the ARM architecture, along with a range of more specialized chips for other devices and wireless connectivity functions.
+They are used across nearly all Apple devices, including Mac, iPhone, iPad, Apple TV, Apple Watch, AirPods, AirTag, HomePod, and Apple Vision Pro.

-The first Apple-designed system-on-a-chip was the Apple A4, which was introduced in 2010 with the first-generation iPad and later used in the iPhone 4, fourth generation iPod Touch and second generation Apple TV.
+The first Apple-designed SoC was the Apple A4, introduced in 2010 with the first-generation iPad and subsequently used in the iPhone 4, fourth-generation iPod Touch, and second-generation Apple TV.

-Apple announced its plan to switch Mac computers from Intel processors to its own chips at WWDC 2020 on June 22, 2020, and began referring to its chips as Apple silicon.
-The first Macs with Apple silicon, built with the Apple M1 chip, were unveiled on November 10, 2020.
-The Mac lineup completed its transition to Apple chips in June 2023.
+At WWDC 2020, Apple announced the transition of the Mac to its own chips and adopted the name Apple silicon for its chip lineup.
+The first Macs with Apple silicon, built around the Apple M1, were unveiled on November 10, 2020.
+The Mac lineup completed its transition to Apple silicon in June 2023.

-Apple fully controls the integration of Apple silicon in the company's hardware and software products.
-Johny Srouji, the senior vice president for Apple's hardware technologies, is in charge of the silicon design.
-Apple is a fabless manufacturer; production of the chips is outsourced to contract foundries including TSMC and Samsung.
+As a fabless manufacturer, Apple designs its chips in-house but outsources production to contract foundries including TSMC and Samsung.
+Apple controls the integration of its silicon across both its hardware and software products.

+Apple also employs chip binning as a cost-reduction strategy.
+In the binning process, chips with a manufacturing defect, typically a GPU core, have the affected part disabled, converting an otherwise unusable chip into a lower-specification but functional one.
+This improves manufacturing yield and allows Apple to offer products at different price points without designing separate chips for each tier.
+Examples include entry-level MacBook Air models, which have shipped with M-series chips with one or two GPU cores disabled, and the iPhone 17e, which uses a binned A19 with fewer GPU cores than the standard iPhone 17.

+Different Apple silicon have different hardware, firmware and software security features.
+Apple Secure Enclave (inside of Apple silicon) have different hardware, firmware and software security features.
+The higher the release year number, the higher the number of security features in Apple silicon and Apple Secure Enclave respectively.
+Apple silicon cryptographic modules are certified to FIPS 140-2 and FIPS 140-3, the higher the release year number, the higher the FIPS security level for hardware, firmware, software.
+Mac is designed to run any code, so it does not have the feature that prevents unverified code from running on other Apple silicon.

 A-series SoCs

-The A series is a family of SoCs used in the iPhone, certain iPad models (including iPad Mini and entry-level iPad), and the Apple TV.
+The A series is a family of SoCs used in the iPhone, certain iPad models (including iPad Mini and entry-level iPad), MacBook Neo, and the Apple TV.
 A-series chips were also used in the discontinued iPod Touch line and the original HomePod.
 They integrate one or more ARM-based processing cores (CPU), a graphics processing unit (GPU), cache memory and other electronics necessary to provide mobile computing functions within a single physical package.